 Andy and Opie loved Aunt Bee's apple pies.

-However, these monikers are not capitalized with possessive nouns or pronouns, when they follow the personal name, or when they are not referencing a specific person.
+However, these monikers are not capitalized when they are used with possessive nouns or pronouns, or when they follow the personal name, or when they do not refer to a specific person.

 My mom is here.

 There's not one mother I know who would allow that.